Alex wrote into ask the following question about writing flashbacks:

-The reason that flashbacks have a bad rep is that they’re often overused or used without much skill.
+The reason that flashbacks in creative writing have a bad rep is that they’re often overused or used without much skill.
 That’s why so many people have been recommending that writers avoid them: because we’re sick of seeing this technique butchered.

 But a well-written flashback at the appropriate time in a manuscript can tactfully weave in backstory to flesh out the present moment without bogging you down in an info-dump and stalling action.

-Remember, most fiction is a balance of action and information.
+Remember, most fiction is a balance of action and exposition in writing.
 When you use flashback, you are taking us out of the present moment to introduce information.
 Pacing stops.
 Action stops.
 You have to keep that very much in mind and, first and foremost, keep flashbacks short.

 Third, you don’t want to keep yanking the reader out of the present moment for too many flashbacks.
 You should use a light touch, to the point where the reader may not realize how many flashbacks you’ve employed as you take them through the story.
 Pick only the most important information to go into flashback and you should be fine.

-Finally, you want to be especially careful about flashback at the beginning of a story.
-I’d avoid them in the first chapter, if possible, because you want to hit the ground running with a really strong sense of the present moment in a novel.
+Finally, you want to be especially careful when you’re approaching how to start writing a book.
+I’d avoid flashbacks in the first chapter, if possible, because you want to hit the ground running with a really strong sense of the present moment in a novel.
 If your present moment is constantly being interrupted by flashbacks, the reader (who is brand new to your story) may not get an adequate foothold in your narrative and get as involved as they should be.

-Use a light touch and keep them relevant, and flashbacks can be your friends!
+Use a light touch and keep them relevant, and flashbacks in creative writing can be your friends!

 Struggling with flashbacks in creative writing?
 Hire me as your manuscript editor.
 I’ll help you balance your action and information in a compelling way.